fys4220/fys4220.github.io/fys4220-jbook/part-project/project_nios2.md

 ### SPI test
-To test the SPI interface you will read back the device identification number from the ADXL345 accelerometer using the SPI IP module added to the microntroller system in {numref}`project-spi-module`.
+To test the SPI interface you will read back the device identification number from the ADXL345 accelerometer using the SPI IP module added to the microntroller system in {ref}`project-spi-module`.

 #### SPI driver
 The SPI module comes with a driver that can be used to easily communicate with any attached SPI device.
 By including the driver's header file *altera_avalon_spi.h*, this gives access to function *alt_avalon_spi_command* shown below.